 - 07:20 (every day except Sunday and holidays)

-- 09,45 (via ferry port Stari Grad, stop and waiting passengers from ferry)
+- 09:45 (via ferry port Stari Grad, stops and waits passengers from ferry)

-You can contact the tourist office right on Riva in the center of town for more information (taxi or private transfers).
+You can also contact Jelsa’s official tourist office right on Riva in the center of town for more information (taxi or private transfers).